CDCgov/dibbs-ecr-refiner/CONTRIBUTING.md

   - Ticket writing doesn’t have to begin until after the RFC PR is merged in.
 - In general, pseudocode / implementation sketches are welcome!
 Err on the side of more fidelity rather than less when in doubt.
   - Examples of increasing levels of “fidelity” include
-    <<<<<<< HEAD - A description of our approach in English, w/o code - A pseudo code / implementation sketch in GitHub comments
+    - A description of our approach in English, without code
-    ======= - A description of our approach in English, without code - A pseudo-code / implementation sketch in GitHub comments
+    - A pseudo-code / implementation sketch in GitHub comments
-    > > > > > > > main
     - A toy implementation in a test PR - We can employ these relative to the amount of risk / ambiguity / disagreement over a part of the RCF.
 For example
   - You’re wanting to work through your own thoughts between two options: the level of ambiguity is medium.
 You can sketch out an implementation using psuedo-code.
     - There’s disagreement about the best way to do something between team members: the level of ambiguity is high.
 A semi-working prototype would be appropriate.
 - For any database changes, sketch out the full database schema with columns, foreign keys, etc. This is to help both the reader fully understand the shape of the changes to the database schema and the author think more rigorously through the implications of changes to the schema (given the high cost of rollbacks, migrations, etc. in a live env)